saikrishnamvd/terraform_azure/read.md

 Access the API documentation at `http://localhost:8887/docs`. and POST endpoint at `/bot-score` for predictions.

 ### 3. Docker Setup
-Build and run the Docker container:
+If you want to run the Server with Docker Container, Build and run the Docker container:
 ```bash
 docker build -t inference-server .
 docker run -p 8887:8887 inference-server
 ```
+Access the API documentation at `http://localhost:8887/docs`. and POST endpoint at `/bot-score` for predictions.

 ### 4. Test the API
 Send a POST request to `http://localhost:8887/bot-score` :